pvanisacker/heremaps/README.md

 # Intro

 A Splunk app for map visualizations using HERE maps
-It includes 4 different visualizations types, one reverse geocoding custom command and a couple of csv lookups containing example data.
+It includes 4 different visualizations types and two reverse geocoding custom commands and a couple of csv lookups containing example data.
 See some screenshots: https://github.com/pvanisacker/heremaps/blob/master/appserver/static

 The code is available on github: https://github.com/pvanisacker/heremaps